vithushanms/Demo-IPL-Dashboard-SpringBoot-React/README.md

 # ipl_matchs
 A pet project using spring boot and react.
-This app displays the IPL match informations from 2008 to 2020.
+This app displays the IPL match information from 2008 to 2020.

 Type: Web application